shoebk2336/Airbnb/README.md

 ## Features

+- **Search Accommodations:**
-- Search for accommodations with date range and guest selection.
+  - Users can search for accommodations in four primary locations: Mumbai, Pune, Delhi, and Vadodara.

+- **Date Range Selection:**
+  - Users can select the check-in and checkout dates from a calendar in a range format.

+- **Guest Selection:**
+  - Users can specify the number of adults, children, infants, and pets for accommodation.

+- **Search and View Results:**
+  - After specifying search criteria, users can click on the search button, and the relevant results will be displayed.

+- **Interactive Map Display:**
+  - The search results include an interactive map that shows the locations of hotels in the selected city.

+- **Responsive UI:**
-- Responsive UI for various screen sizes.
+  - The application features a responsive user interface for various screen sizes.

+- **Global State Management:**
-- Redux for global state management.
+  - Redux is used for global state management to efficiently manage application state.

+- **Mantine UI Components:**
-- Mantine UI components for styling.
+  - Mantine UI components are employed for styling, providing a consistent and visually appealing user experience.

 ## Installation